|

 to try unfamiliar tasks and pursue opportunities with

+the mine.”
 With three decades’

 service, Perdue took early retirement from the company